ttu/json-flatfile-datastore/README.md

 await collection.DeleteManyAsync(e => e.City == "NY");
 ```

-### Id field value
+### Id-field value

-If incrementing id field values is used, `GetNextIdValue` returns next id field value.
-If id property is integer, last item's value is incremented by one.
-If field is not integer it is converted to string and number is parsed from the end of the string and incremented by one.
+If incrementing id-field values is used, `GetNextIdValue` returns next id-field value.
+If id-property is integer, last item's value is incremented by one.
+If field is not an integer, it is converted to a string and number is parsed from the end of the string and incremented by one.

 ```csharp
 var store = new DataStore(newFilePath, keyProperty: "myId");